aetios50/PincabLedStrip/README.md

 	<UseCompression>true</UseCompression>

+With the latest version of the firmware, you don't have to change neither MaxLedsPerStrip nor NUMBER_LEDSTRIP.
+After the boot sequence updating all 8 hardcoded ledstrips, everything is reset to zero size ledstrips until DirectOutput send its setup for each ledstrip.
+So your Wemos will update exactly what needed for your setup, leading to way more fluidity if you have a regular ledstrips setup.

+* Ledstrip brightness :

 You can also set the brightness values per ledstrips with the new DirectOutput.dll provided.
 Just add this setup to any of your <LedStrip> descriptors in cabinet .xml You don't need to change any brightness anymore in the firmware.

 	<Brightness>value</Brightness> where value is the brightness in percent, so 0 to 100 values are accepted, default is 100

-With the latest version of the firmware, you don't have to change neither MaxLedsPerStrip nor NUMBER_LEDSTRIP.
-After the boot sequence updating all 8 hardcoded ledstrips, everything is reset to zero size ledstrips until DirectOutput send its setup for each ledstrip.
-So your Wemos will update exactly what needed for your setup, leading to way more fluidity if you have a regular ledstrips setup.
+* Test Command :

+The usual RGB test at boot can now be triggered in other ways
+- enabling the TEST_ON_RESET define in PincabLedstrip.ino to have it trigerred on each Wemos reset
+- using a switch between D0 and GND
+- using DirectOutput via a 'T' command, set <TestOnConnect>true</TestOnConnect> in the WemosD1MPStripController descriptor in cabinet.xml